pankajdev0ps/QuickKart/challenges/problem-statement.md

 ### Task 1.
 Form a team of 4 members
    You will be guided by the instructor how to form a group.

 ### Task 2.
-Desing a High-Level Architecture Diagram
+Design a High-Level Architecture Diagram
    ![Architecture Diagram](media/architecture.jpg)
 ### Task 3.
 Identify the required Azure Service and Resources.